davegurnell/slick-extractors/README.md

 Slick Extractors is a port of the *extractors library* from *SQLest* by JHC Systems.

 This code is currently in an alpha state and feature limited.
-Suggestions and contributions from the community are welcomed.
+Suggestions and contributions welcome.

 Synopsis
 --------

-The extractor library isn't as powerful as SQLest extractors, but it does provide enough primites to satisfy common cases:
+The extractor library isn't as powerful as SQLest extractors, but it does provide enough primitives to satisfy common use cases:

 ~~~ scala
 import com.davegurnell.slick.extractor.Extract